Mahrvell7/Heart_Disease-EDA/README.md

 The smaller section, colored in orange, represents 15.2% and is labeled with “Yes”.
 15.2% of the respondents had experienced a heart disease episode.
 In summary, the pie chart suggests that a majority of responses in the studied dataset had not experienced a heart disease episode, leading to a relatively small sample size of those who had experienced a heart disease episode.

-## occurance of heart disease by Gender
+## Occurrence of heart disease by Gender
 In summary, this EDA suggests that a significant number of both genders have not experienced a heart stroke, while a smaller proportion has.
 The number of females who haven’t experienced a heart stroke is slightly higher than males.
 In contrast, the number of males who have experienced a heart stroke is slightly higher than females.

 ## Files
 - heart_disease.csv
 - cleaned heart_disease dataset.csv
-- heart_diease notebook
+- heart_disease notebook
+- heart disease pdf